 Who We Are

 The Federal Highway Administration's (FHWA's) Office of Research, Development, and Technology (RD&T) is located at the Turner-Fairbank Highway Research Center (TFHRC), a federally owned and operated national research facility in McLean, VA.
-The center houses more than 17 laboratories, support facilities, and data sets; and conducts applied and exploratory advanced research in vehicle-highway interaction, nanotechnology, and a host of other types of transportation research in safety, pavements, highway structures and bridges, human-centered systems, operations and intelligent transportation systems, and materials.
+The center houses 15 laboratories, support facilities, and data sets; and conducts applied and exploratory advanced research in vehicle-highway interaction, nanotechnology, and a host of other types of transportation research in safety, pavements, highway structures and bridges, human-centered systems, operations and intelligent transportation systems, and materials.
 The laboratories at the center provide a vital resource for advancing the body of knowledge that has been created and developed by our researchers.

 This website provides information about the people, laboratories, and research being conducted or managed at TFHRC.
 You will also find information about the latest research projects and publications that result from the research performed on behalf of or at the center.